 As can be seen in Figure 1, two separate input signal paths (or input channels) exist in the firmware: the main microphone(s) input channel, and an auxiliary input channel.
-Currently the auxiliary channel can be set to one of:
+Currently the only possible selection for the auxiliary channel is None.